 - Stir in the finely chopped pecans and salt.
 Set the pan aside to cool.

-- Transferring cooled caramel to a piping bag.
+- Transfer cooled caramel to a piping bag.